biosustain/pankb/README.md

 ```
 ## Do not put this file under version control!

-## Server, where the web project is located
+## Server type, where the web project is located
 PROJECT_SERVER = 'dev'

 ## MongoDB type.
 Only two possible values: